hynek/structlog/docs/logging-best-practices.rst

 Colorful and pretty printed log messages are nice during development when you locally run your code.

 However, in production you should emit structured output (like JSON) which is a lot easier to parse by log aggregators.
-Since you already log in a structured way, writing JSON output with structlogs comes very naturally.
+Since you already log in a structured way, writing JSON output with ``structlog`` comes naturally.
 You can even generate structured exception tracebacks.
 This makes analyzing errors easier, since log aggregators can render JSON much better than multiline strings with a lot escaped quotation marks.